 Ramesh Sippy is glad that new generation has a chance to watch Buniyaad

-The veteran filmmaker says that his motive to make show was to tell a story of an important part of historyentertainment Updated: Apr 17, 2020 12:56 IST
+The filmmaker says that there are many people who can still relate to the iconic showentertainment Updated: Apr 17, 2020 13:12 IST

 Filmmaker Ramesh Sippy has helmed many popular films in his long career but is best known for two projects – film Sholay (1975) and TV show Buniyaad, that aired on DD in 1987.
 The director is glad that one of his loved projects- Buniyaad, is re-airing on Doordarshan during the lockdown and entertaining the audiences.